We focus on after-tax income rather than net worth since advancing net worth beyond what you will never spend is a poor use of our limited time.

 |Single nail salon||180,000||15,000|

 Castlebrook’s neighborhoods (MLS Chambery and MLS Elsinore) is an example of a small nice neighborhood to blend in.
 Far enough from the problems inherent to the “average” income neighborhood and nice enough to enjoy without being targetted as being rich in Henderson Estates.
+There is also the potential for appreciation as it will be a nice area in close proximity to Edmonton Energy and Technology Park.

 Even if you are not involved in a tech-oriented business, you can use strategies like outsourcing accounting and customer service, leverage automation apps, and consider disintermediation (cut out the middlemen – source from China, or cut out the bank and learn about cryptocurrencies).
-SaaS businesses generate on average $150K-$200K revenue per employee (it can be as low as $100k of revenue per employee or as high as $300K per employee).
+AI businesses generate on average $150K-$200K revenue per employee (it can be as low as $100k of revenue per employee or as high as $300K per employee).

 The similarities in fast food and B2B businesses are scalable practices.
 Although you only have to make more than $16k month after-tax to be considered in Edmonton’s 1%, this is only because of the large amounts of people with low reported income that bring down the average.
 The real 1% are the 30+ individuals who earn more than $1 million per year, and even more who are earning between $500K – $1M per year.